-Dr. Kang:
+Dr. Bearmord,

-On behalf of the American Society of Interventional Pain Physicians (ASIPP), we would like to thank you for publishing multiple updated medical policies for minimally invasive treatment of back and neck pain.
-However, these medical policies have elicited significant confusion and the society has received multiple requests to comment and provide the evidence and also express the concern on the appropriateness of these policies and access to the insured population by CIGNA.
-The Executive Committee of ASIPP, on behalf of the ASIPP Board, and the entire membership, would like to provide comments for your medical policy bulletins.
-The primary objectives of these comments are to ensure that these procedures are provided appropriately and that patients insured by CIGNA maintain access to care.
+On behalf of the American Society of Interventional Pain Physicians (ASIPP), we would like to thank you for publishing multiple updated medical policies for minimally invasive treatment of back and neck pain and would like to provide comments.
+The primary objective of these comments are to ensure that these procedures are provided appropriately and that patients insured by United Healthcare maintain access to care.
 We are hopeful that you will reconsider the policies and re-evaluate the evidence.